-Failure to Maintain SAP - Doctoral Programs
+Failure to Maintain SAP - Annual SAP Programs

-If a student enrolled in a doctoral program is determined to have not met satisfactory academic progress in any annual review, they are disqualified from receipt of federal financial aid and any remaining disbursements will be cancelled.
+If a student enrolled in an Annual SAP review program is determined to have not met satisfactory academic progress in any annual review, they are disqualified from receipt of federal financial aid and any remaining disbursements will be cancelled.
 Email notification of disqualification and information about reestablishing eligibility to receive assistance under the Title IV, HEA federal student aid programs will be sent.

-Students who have been disqualified may reestablish eligibility for federal student aid either by regaining satisfactory academic progress at the next satisfactory academic progress review or through a successful appeal of disqualification.
+Students who have been disqualified may reestablish eligibility for federal student aid either by regaining satisfactory academic progress or through a successful appeal of disqualification.